imteekay/crafting-frontend/interviews/system-design.md

     - Cache requests
       - Service workers/web workers
       - libraries like react-query / swr to get the data from cache and revalidate when it is stale
-  - Infinite scroll / Long list: Sliding Window - render the nodes that are only showing in the window
+  - Infinite scroll / Long list: Sliding Window
+    - Render the nodes that are only showing in the window
   - Page Stack: when clicking the back button | the bad part: the stack can be very big, we need to manage the stack size to not use too much memory in the browser
   - Small images/images size based on the device
   - Rendering performance > SSR